brennier/hagemu/README.md

 <h1><img align="center" height="75" src="hagemu_logo.png">Hagemu is a GameBoy emulator</h1>

 This is an attempt to write a GameBoy emulator in C99.
 This is a personal project to learn more about computers and emulation.
-Raylib is used to write the pixels and handle input.
+SDL3 is used to draw the pixels and handle input.
 Emscripten is used to compile the project into WebAssembly.
 At the moment, this project is still a work in progress.

 ## You can run this emulator inside your web browser!
 You can try out this emulator in your web browser at this link: https://uezu.dev/projects/hagemu/